AEB-labs/docs-trade-compliance/reference/Trade Compliance Management HTTP API/export-control/checktransaction.md

 next:
   description: ''
 ---
-[block:callout]
-{
-  "type": "info",
-  "title": "Response Body",
+> 📘 Response Body
+>
-  "body": "Currently the response body of this request cannot be shown correctly via readme.io, so please use the response description [here](https://rz3.aeb.de/test4ce/swagger/#/Export%20Control/checkTransaction)."
+> Currently the response body of this request cannot be shown correctly via readme.io, so please use the response description [here](https://rz3.aeb.de/test4ce/swagger/#/Export%20Control/checkTransaction).
-}
-[/block]